We hear all the time that breathing in a polluted air causes respiratory problems like Asthma.

 - Nitrogen oxides present in the gas stoves, VOCs present in cleaning products, paints, candles, room fresheners, etc. can have all sorts of ill-effects for your skin.
 They may cause itching, allergy and rashes on the skin.

 - Dryness on the skin is sometimes caused by poor indoor air quality.
 It makes the outer layer of the skin drier and depletes the moisture.
 If the skin lacks moisture, it causes cracking and bleeding.

 How Is Vitamin C Filter a Solution to This Problem?

 We’ve all grown up hearing that Vitamin C is good for health.

-It is good for teeth, hair, immune system and overall health.
+It is suitable for teeth, hair, immune system and overall health.

-Besides, it is a powerful vitamin which improves the skin, fights signs of aging and improves ‘collagen’ production.
+Besides, it is a potent vitamin which improves the skin, fights signs of ageing and improves ‘collagen’ production.

 It explains why almost all moisturising creams and lotions contain Vitamin C.